-- All pupils will have a statement of special educational needs or an Education and Health Care Plan
+- All pupils will have an Education and Health Care Plan

 - Pupils will normally have been assessed as being within the low average to above average ability range.